 Program Costs Include:

-- Kids’ Closet annually provides 3,000 wardrobes for children
+- Kids’ Closet annually provides over 4,000 wardrobes for children

 - Food bank assistance